 The first thing we do is write a Contract for this function.
 You already know a lot about contracts: they tell us the Name, Domain and Range of the function.
-Our function tells us if an animal is fixed or not, so we’ll call it is-fixed.
-It consumes an animal (represented by a Row in our table), and produces a Boolean: true if the animal is fixed, and false if it isn’t.
+Our function tells us the year an animal was born, consumes an animal (represented by a Row in our table), and produces a Number representing the year.
 A Purpose Statement is just a description of what the function does:

 Step 2: Write Examples

 You already know how to write examples for built-in functions, where we write the answer we expect to get back.
 Just as we did before, we start with the name of the function we’re writing, followed by an example input.
-Let’s use some of the pets we defined earlier as examples.
+Let’s use some two pets we defined earlier for our first example.

-In the examples where we show our work, do you notice a pattern?
+When we show our work, we start to see patterns emerge.
 Most of the code for these examples is exactly the same, and only a small bit is changing: mittens and fritz.